-Notice that the “stall limit” traces out one corner of the operating envelope, which is the load factor that can be attained in normal (upright flight) before the wing stalls, denoted by the region between points A and B. Point B corresponds to a level flight stall and Point B is an accelerated stall with a limiting load factor.
-The other stall limit is the corresponding maximum attainable load factor before the wing stalls when the airplane is inverted, denoted by Point C; obviously, not all airplane will be capable of inverted flight.
+Notice that the “stall limit” traces out one corner of the operating envelope, which is the load factor that can be attained in normal (upright flight) before the wing stalls, denoted by the region between points A and B. Point B corresponds to a level flight stall, and Point B is an accelerated stall with a limiting load factor.
+The other stall limit is the corresponding maximum attainable load factor before the wing stalls when the airplane is inverted, denoted by Point C; obviously, not all airplanes will be capable of inverted flight.

 There is an airspeed called the “corner” airspeed, where the airplane will operate at the edge of the stall and pull the maximum load factor.
-This condition is identified as point A and is called the maximum maneuvering airspeed called .
+This condition is identified as point A and is called the maximum maneuvering airspeed, called .
 In very turbulent or gusty atmospheric conditions, it is essential that the airplane not be structurally overstressed and must be flown at or below to prevent atmospheric gusts from reaching a threshold where they may structurally overload the airframe.
 The maximum of “never exceed” airspeed is the airspeed where the maximum aerodynamic pressures are produced on the airframe.

 Summary & Closure